Recipient of the 2012 Urey Award: Alexander Halliday

 Former recipients of the Urey Award

-- 2011 Donald E. Canfield, University of South Denmark
+- 2011 Donald E. Canfield, University of South Denmark, Denmark

 - 2010 Charles Langmuir, Harvard University, USA